Most babies and toddlers like to have something soft and comforting, such as a blanket or toy to help them feel secure as they fall asleep.

-While you may be embarrassed by their tatty condition or fear what will happen if they get lost, is there any problem with your child using a comfort object?
+While you may be embarrassed by their tatty condition or fear what will happen if they get lost, is there any problem with your child using a comfort item?

 Because these comforters help your child feel safe, calm and happy, you shouldn’t discourage them, no matter how worn and grubby they look.
 They are actually a sign that your child is developing skills to help them cope with their independence.

-You should never leave them unattended with anything that has a cord or ribbon attached to it, or any toy with parts that may come off when sucked and chewed (e.g teddy’s nose or eyes).
+You should never leave your baby unattended with anything that has a cord or ribbon attached to it, or any toy with parts that may come off when sucked and chewed (e.g teddy’s nose or eyes).

 It’s also a good idea to remove the comfort item from baby’s sleeping area, cot or bed once your baby is asleep.